wmo/PMLProject/report.md

 x_df$user_name <- as.factor(x_df$user_name)
 x_df$new_window <- as.factor(x_df$new_window)

-# all the other columns -> conversions to numeric
+# all the other columns are converted to numeric
 for (i in 3:ncol(x_df)) {
     x_df[,i]<- as.numeric(x_df[,i])
 }